aineko-dev/aineko/docs/start/index.md

 ## Extras

 Supercharge your development by using pre-built nodes directly in your pipeline.
-Aineko extras are templated nodes that are production-ready out of the box.
+Aineko extras contains nodes that are production-ready out of the box.

 - [FastAPI node](../extras/fastapi.md)